haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

     - **Chaining**
       - Pattern of executing in sequential order.
       - Often, function input requires the result of the previous function output etc

+## Application Insights
+- Built-in logging for applications
+- **Instrumentation Key**
+  - This is the key used by client applications to connect to Application Insights
+  - Find it by going to: Your Application Insights > Properties > Instrument key
+- **Application Insights for API Apps**
+  - It is set automatically when building API app resource with Application insights
+  - See APPINSIGHTS_INSTRUMENTATIONKEY in the application settings by doing the following > Your API App > Configuration > App settings > APPINSIGHTS_INSTRUMENTATIONKEY

 ### Function App Logging
 - Turn on Application Insights to turn on logging for function apps.